Cold messages are part and parcel of every recruiter’s day. It’s the way that we connect with new candidates, and we couldn’t survive without them.

-It’s not unusual for top developers to get hundreds of recruiter emails a week - making your message unique is the only chance you have to develop a relationship.
+It’s not unusual for top developers to get hundreds of recruiter emails a week.
+Making your message unique is the only chance you have to develop a relationship.

 2. Highlight mutual connections

-What do you do if a close friend recommends a restaurant to you, tells you they had the best tacos of their life, insists that you check it out?
+What do you do if a close friend recommends a restaurant to you, tells you they had the best tacos of their life, and insists that you check it out?

-Well, (unless you don’t like tacos), you book a table and take a look for yourself - we put a lot of stock by personal recommendations.
+Well (unless you don’t like tacos), you book a table and take a look for yourself.
+We put a lot of stock by personal recommendations.

-It’s pretty different when you get a new flyer through your mailbox about a local taco place though right?
+It’s pretty different when you get a new flyer through your mailbox about a local taco place though, right?
 The ‘recommendation’ isn’t nearly as trustworthy and it’s going straight in the bin.

 Mentioning a mutual connection is a great way to avoid this scenario and make the candidate sit up and take notice.